 Through these methods, we are understanding better the mechanisms and routes of luxury production and trade in the ancient world.
 In turn, this will help us understand the full extent of the role luxuries play in today’s globalised world.
 This includes highlighting the roles played by the procurers of raw materials, the fashioning craftsmen, and the traders and merchants who distribute them.

-Trade labour, and capital challenge were factors of tremendous importance in the ancient world, just as they are today.
+Trade, labour and capital were factors of tremendous importance in the ancient world, just as they are today.
 The long-term trajectory of our knowledge of the past allows us to model outcomes from circumstances across the globe in today’s globalised world.

 - Dr Tamar Hodos, Reader in Mediterranean Archaeology, Department of Anthropology and Archaeology

 - Dr Alexandra Fletcher, Curator, Anatolia and Prehistory, The British Museum

 For further details please see the Globalising Luxuries website

 This project is associated with the MMB Challenge on Trade, labour, capital